VighneshShankar23/agents-bLINK/README.md

   - [Vighnesh Shankar](https://github.com/VighneshShankar23)
   - [M AUTHISELVI](https://github.com/WOLFskin01)

-This project was submitted as part of What's the hack? hackathon competition conducted by ASCII - club of Amrita school of engineering.
+This project was submitted as part of What's the hack?
+Hackathon competition conducted by ASCII - club of Amrita school of engineering.